The importance of digital reputation management

 Employers have the potential to gather insight beyond just the job seekers’ CVs or how they present themselves face to face in an interview situation; there is also the digital footprint to consider.
 Whether they should do so, of course, is another debate entirely.
 A professional network, such as LinkedIn, presents a great opportunity for candidates to showcase skills, expertise and interesting ideas, as well as to receive endorsements and make contacts.
 More personal digital platforms, such as blogs or social media pages such as Facebook and Twitter are more controversial territory for employment background checks.

-Such digital faux pas can contaminate a good name quickly – just like in the off-line world, reputations take a long time to build yet can be reduced to ruin in minutes.
-The key for avoiding these is for candidates to remain professional and consistent across all platforms and to appear online as they would in the office.
+Such digital faux pas can contaminate a good name quickly – just like in the offline world, reputations take a long time to build yet can be reduced to a ruin in minutes.
+The key to avoiding these is for candidates to remain professional and consistent across all platforms and to appear online as they would in the office.

-Generation Y seem to have the advantage in this area.
+Generation Y seems to have the advantage in this area.
 Having been surrounded by technology all their lives they are taking digital reputation building seriously, with recruiters starting to see CVs peppered with QR codes and video links.
-This generation operate their social lives on social media and will not expect their working lives to be different.
+This generation operates their social lives on social media and will not expect their working lives to be different.

 Digital reputation is sector-neutral

 Digital reputation is also not dependent on which sector a candidate works within.
 It might be easy to dismiss it as more important to media types and the creative industries but having a solid digital reputation is just as crucial for the financial or HR professional as it is for someone working within marketing.
 Even in a sector like financial services a reputation for say, commercial acumen, demonstrated in online blogs on the topic, can help candidates to stand out from the crowd and demonstrate expertise and professionalism.